 Your lawn tractor may not be getting sufficient fuel to the engine for it to start and run.
 The good news for you is there are only a handful of items to check on your tractor to determine where your fuel leak is coming from.
-Most owners will be able to perform the diagnostics and repairs on their lawn tractors.
+Most owners will be able to perform diagnostics and repairs on their lawn tractors.

 Refer to the owner’s manual for safety precautions to take before working on your lawn tractor.